A Five-Day Excursion and Study Program with Z’ev Rosenberg L.Ac. and Sabine Wilms Ph.D.

-This four-day retreat in the mountains near Taos, New Mexico, will balance field work with study, practicality with classical scholarship.
+This retreat in the mountains near Taos, New Mexico, will balance field work with study, practicality with classical scholarship.
 Field excursions will involve identifying and discussing local medicinals and their equivalents in Chinese Materia Medica literature in order to determine potential uses in consonance with mainstream Chinese internal medicine.
 Lectures will feature discussions on ecological medicine and macrocosmic resonance according to the Yellow Emperor; the medicinal uses of stones and waters; vessel dynamics and the terminology of flow; the identification and use of local and Chinese medicinals in modern clinical practice; and the classical principles and contemporary applications of yǎng shēng 養生 (nurturing life) theories.

 Z’ev Rosenberg, L. Ac., is one of the first generation of practitioners of traditional Chinese medicine in America.
 Before opening his practice in acupuncture and herbal medicine in 1983, he was a shiatsu therapist and macrobiotic counselor since 1975 in Denver, Colorado and Santa Fe, New Mexico.
 Z’ev is chair emeritus at Pacific College of Oriental Medicine, where he taught for 23 years, lectures widely around the United States, and has written many articles published in all of the professional English-language journals of Chinese medicine.
 His first book, “Returning to the Source” has been released by Singing Dragon Books.